Python Specification for DLPack¶

 Starting Python array API standard v2023, a copy can be explicitly requested (or

-disabled) through the new copy
+disabled) through the new copy argument of from_dlpack().
+When a copy is

-made, the producer must set the DLPACK_FLAG_BITMASK_IS_COPIED
+made, the producer must set the DLPACK_FLAG_BITMASK_IS_COPIED bit flag.

 It is also possible to request cross-device copies through the new device

-argument, though the v2023 standard only mandates the support of kDLCPU
+argument, though the v2023 standard only mandates the support of kDLCPU.

 Implementation¶